-- Application workshop in conjunction with soliciting for 5310 applications - Sending letters to all known agencies, public notice is posted on the OTO public board, emails are sent to all known transit agencies and human service agencies - Solicit 5310 application in one public newspaper for one day - Agencies request public comments 30 days during the application period - Application closes with a 45 review period - OTO prepares application for LCBT review, ranking and project selection - LCBT makes recommendation of project to the OTO Board of Directors - Public comment period (TIP and POP) - OTO BOD approves recommended projects - \circ Approved projects are included in the TIP which is approved by the OTO Board of Directors
+- Application workshop in conjunction with soliciting for 5310 applications - Sending letters to all known agencies, public notice is posted on the OTO public board, emails are sent to all known transit agencies and human service agencies - Agencies notify public and private and paratransit providers in their service area regarding their intent to apply for funding, including project details. - \circ $\;$ Application closes on posted date stated in the application guidelines. - OTO prepares application for LCBT review, ranking and project selection - LCBT makes recommendation of project to the OTO Board of Directors - Public comment period (TIP and POP) - OTO BOD approves recommended projects - Approved projects are included in the TIP which is approved by the OTO Board of Directors